felf/taglines/README.md

 ===================================

 https://github.com/felf/taglines
-Copyright © 2011–2017 Frank Steinmetzger
+Copyright © 2011–2024 Frank Steinmetzger

 Synopsis
 --------
 With Taglines you can manage a database of fortunes, enriched with metadata for filtering and retrieval.
-It is written in Python and works with python 2 and 3.
+It is written in Python 3.

 Installation
 ------------